Daily Bugle: Ultimate Universe

-In the Ultimate Universe (Earth-6160), the Daily Bugle is owned by Wilson Fisk who is loyal to the Maker and his council.
-J. Jonah Jameson and Ben Parker were depicted as employees of the Daily Bugle until they resigned upon being disgusted at nobody wanting to investigate Tony Stark's "attack on New York City", opting to instead start their own journalism company, The Paper.
+An alternate universe iteration of the Daily Bugle appears in the Ultimate Universe imprint.
+This version is owned by Wilson Fisk.
+J. Jonah Jameson and Ben Parker are depicted as former employees of the Daily Bugle until they resigned upon being disgusted at nobody wanting to investigate Tony Stark's "attack on New York City", opting to instead start their own journalism company, The Paper.